Manchester is a vibrant, cosmopolitan city in the north west of England with a population of more than 2 million people.

 Manchester International Airport is the busiest UK airport outside of London.
 There are scheduled services to and from most UK and European cities as well many non-European destinations including the USA.

-Getting around Manchester is affordable and convenient – thanks to a fantastic tram system, Metrolink, and its extensive network around the city.
+Getting around Manchester is affordable and convenient thanks to a fantastic tram system, Metrolink, and its extensive network around the city.
 There’s also a good network of buses and plenty of taxis available.

 There are many great hotels in and around Manchester’s Gay Village.
 Our Gay Manchester Hotels page highlights some of the best-rated and most popular hotels near the gay village.

 For an excellent guide to some of Manchester’s best restaurants, cafés, museums, shops and more we recommend Travels of Adam Hipsters Guide to Manchester.
 This informative guide is written by Adam Groffman, one of the internet’s leading gay traveller bloggers.